- What is an Accredited Register?

 - Why should I use a practitioner on an Accredited Register?

 It provides you with assurance that the organisation who holds the register meets our standards.
 This means that they manage their register well and require practitioners on their register to meet high standards of personal behaviour, technical competence and, where relevant, business practice.

 - How do I find someone on an Accredited Register?

 You can recognise an Accredited Register by looking out for our quality mark.
 Only Accredited registers can use it.
+You can find practitioners easily on our website by using the find a practitioner tab.
 You can also find Accredited Registers on The Accredited Registers Directory.
 You’ll then be able to search for organisations by the name of the organisation, the type of help they can give you (e.g. acupuncture, foot health) or by the occupation you’re looking for (e.g. counsellor, complementary therapist).
 You’ll then get a list of accredited organisations and you can click on the name of the organisation to go to its Accredited Register and find registered practitioners.